-Component name Used image Function (and result) features (cloud filled) PseudoR0.6 above.
+Component name (and result) Used image features Function Reflecting Cloud Sea (cloud filled) T11 PseudoR0.6 Similar test and purpose as the "Reflecting Cloud" test described above.
 This test is, however, only applied over sea and coast and doesn't use the T3.7T12 feature.
 Cloud pseudo0.6 R1.6 (cloud filled) PseudoR0.6 QR1.6R0.6 T11 Identifies any reflecting cloud near the night/day terminator.
 Requires a R1.6/R0.6 feature higher than 0.45.
 The threshold in PseudoR0.6 is linear in the sun elevation with the expression: $0.5\%\Theta + 1.5\%$ , where $\Theta$ denotes the sun elevation here).
 Clouds in Sunglint (cloud contaminated) R0.6 QR3.7R0.6 T11T12 Low (opaque) clouds are separated from cloud free sea in potential sunglint areas when the R3.7/R0.6 ratio is lower than 0.7 and R0.6 exceeds 15%.
 As an extra precaution the T11T12 difference shall be lower than the threshold for detection of thin cirrus.
 Sunglint R1.6 (cloud contaminated) R0.6 QR1.6R0.6 Low (opaque) clouds are separated from cloud free sea in potential sunglint areas when the R1.6/R0.6 ratio is lower than 0.6 and R0.6 exceeds 15%.
 Clouds in Sunglint R1.6 (cloud contaminated) R0.6 QR1.6R0.6 QR0.9R0.6 T11Tsur T11T12 This test is applied over coastal regions (no mountains) under both twilight and day conditions, and in open water where sunlint prevails.
 It relies on the 1.6 micron channel, and the 3.7 micron band is not needed.
 It uses QR1.6R06 to avoid snow and sea ice.
 It detects mainly low clouds by requiring the T11T12 feature to be lower than the cloudfree threshold (a low opaque cloud deck will screen the lower part of the atmosphere where the abundance of water vapour is found and which give rise to the main part of the cloudfree T11-T12 difference through a lower transmissivity in at high IR wavelengths and a decreasing temperature with height).
-The QR0.9R0.6 feature is used to further constrain the test, as cloudy